-The 36-credit, part-time, evening and weekend Sustainable Interior Environments program provides expertise in environmentally responsible interior design.
+The 36-credit, part-time evening Sustainable Interior Environments program provides expertise in environmentally responsible design.
 It addresses the challenge of designing for the "triple bottom line" by teaching how best to support practices and create places that are environmentally, socially, and economically sound.

-The program is intended for established professionals and educators-including practicing interior designers, architects, facility planners, and managers-with at least three years of experience and with at least a bachelor's degree in their fields.
+The program is intended for established professionals and educators-including practicing interior designers, architects, facility planners, and managers-with at least a bachelor's degree in their fields.
 Courses encompass a broad definition of sustainable design that includes an understanding of behavioral concerns, universal design, design's impact on the global environment and economy, and design's impact on human health.
-Students complete their degree studies with a research-oriented capstone project.
+Students complete their degree studies with a researchoriented capstone project.
+Curriculum below is for the entering class of Fall 2016.

-BARBARA CAMPAGNA, Associate Chairperson 212 217 4305, barbara_campagna@fitnyc.edu fitnyc.edu/sie
+BARBARA CAMPAGNA, Associate Chairperson

+barbara campagna@fitnvc.edu

+fitnyc.edu/sie